 Why ask this survey question?

 There are plenty of ways to create a more welcoming environment.
-By asking church survey questions about how your members feel, you can brainstorm ideas to improve their overall experience.
+Ask church survey questions about how your members feel and brainstorm ideas to improve their overall experience.

 Why ask this survey question?